 The department prides itself on offering a myriad of opportunities.
-These include theatre trips, partnerships with other schools, conferences and debating.
-In English Extension sessions we have highly stimulating weekly talks by visiting academics, teachers and writers.
+These include theatre trips, partnerships with other schools, conferences and debating and a creative writing club.
+In English Extension sessions for Key Stages Four and Five we have highly stimulating weekly talks by visiting academics, teachers and writers.

 I have started reading more demanding books and I enjoy learning English the creative way